 Relax on the secluded beaches of Cala Macarelleta or Cala Algaiarens, or cycle to pretty fishing villages such as Binibeca Vell with its whitewashed houses and handicraft shops.

-However you decide to spend your holiday, here are our top things to do in Menorca, so you don’t miss out on a single thing.
+Wherever you decide to stay on your holiday, here are our top things to do in Menorca, so you don’t miss out on a single thing.